Accommodation and Compliance Series:

 - Develop strategies to deal with work problems before they arise

-- Allow telephone calls during work hours to doctors and others for support
+- Allow telephone calls or texting during work hours to doctors and others for support

 - Provide information on counseling and employee assistance programs